dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 #### Untyped variables

-Local variables with no explicitly written type and no initializer are subject to further promotion based inference.
+Local variables with no explicitly written type and no initializer (or the initializer `null` in certain cases) are subject to further promotion based inference.
 The variables under consideration here are those declared as `var x;`, `final x;`, `late var x;`, or `late final x;`.
 We refer to such variables as **untyped variables**.

+For each such variable, the flow analysis shall perform a limited form of inference as specified below in order to compute an **initialization inferred type** for each **untyped variable**.
+It is an error (as specified below) if an **initialization inferred type** may not be computed for such a variable.

+Informally, initialization based inference works by treating an **untyped variable** as having some initially unknown declared type.
+Flow analysis then attempts to "fill in" that unknown declared type before any operation requiring that the underlying declared type be known is performed (for example, reading or writing the variable).
+If the analysis is successful, then the variable can be thought of as having been declared with its **initialization inferred type**, since all uses are compatible with that type.
+If the analysis fails, then inference is considered to have failed for that variable and it is an error.

+During the analysis, the **initialization inferred type** for a variable may be in a provisional state, or it may be final.
+A **provisional initialization inferred type** is guaranteed to be a subtype of the **final initialization inferred type**, but allows for additional adjustments to the type around nullability as described below.
+A **final initialization inferred type** admits no further adjustment, and if the analysis completes without error, will be the final inferred type of the variable.
+In the description below, we use the term **initialization inferred type** without qualification to mean either a provisional or final **initialization inferred type**.

+Unless otherwise noted, all errors specified below are recommended to be reported by implementations as failures of inference for the variable in question, possibly with additional explanatory text as warranted.

 An **initializing assignment** is an assignment to an **untyped variable** when it is *promotable via initialization* as defined in